Your good turns and acts of kindness

 New ways of meeting

-Nicola, an occasional helper at 3rd Spennymoor Brownies, wants to thank unit leaders Linda and Lisa for all they’ve done this year.
+Nicola, a helper at 3rd Spennymoor Brownies, wants to thank unit leaders Linda and Lisa for all they’ve done this year.
 This included sharing activities on WhatsApp, running meetings on Zoom and holding a special badge ceremony to celebrate everything the girls achieved during lockdown.

 Nicola’s daughter Lucy, who attends the unit, said: “My favourite activity was when we went to camp house for a meeting outside.
 I loved seeing my Brownie friends again and having fun with them.
 I've also loved doing badges on Zoom.”Nicola said: “The number of badges the girls have achieved is astounding, all through the amazing support of Linda and Lisa.
 I cannot thank them enough for the experience they have given my daughter.
 They are amazing leaders normally, but they have gone over and above during the pandemic.